The 5 Best Pens for Bible Journaling

 Why You Should Start Bible Journaling

-If Bible journaling still intrigues you, here are some of the benefits of why you need to start one.
+If Bible journaling still intrigues you, here are some benefits of starting one.

 It Improves your Focus on Studying the Bible